Tom Rodriguez: Career and acting

 After his eviction from Pinoy Big Brother: Double Up, he signed under Star Magic and took the stage name Tom Rodriguez.
 He made his television debut in Precious Hearts Romances Presents: My Cheating Heart.

 In 2010, Rodriguez had a small role in an episode of Maalaala Mo Kaya with Angel Locsin.
 He and his fellow Pinoy Big Brother: Double Up housemates were cast in Your Songs summer episode Isla.
 He later played the love interest of Valerie Concepcion in Precious Hearts Romances Presents: Love Me Again.
 He also joined all male-singing group VoizBoys replacing Ronnie Liang, who was pulled out from the group because he has an existing contract to do an album as a solo artist.
-He made his film debut in Here Comes The Bride and later appeared in the film Petrang Kabayo.
+He made his film debut in Here Comes the Bride and later appeared in the film Petrang Kabayo.

-Later in 2011, Rodriguez was cast in the remake film of Temptation Island in 1980 where he gained his fame, success and the key to him having a great career ahead of him.
-The movie was debuted in July 2011 and made it to the box office hitting 60 million.
-The movie were showered with numerous high ratings and excellent receptions from certain critics.
+Later in 2011, Rodriguez was cast in the film Joey Gosiengfiao's Temptation Island in 1980 where he gained his fame, success and the key to him having a great career ahead of him.
+The film was released in July 2011 and made it to the box office hitting 60 million.
 Rodriguez's character pairing with GMA artist Marian Rivera played as one of the sexy and glamorous roles in the movie that had explicitly.
 He played the new version of Umberto that made him being one of the new twist in story from the old film as a server on an exclusive luxurious yacht shot in the beautiful scenic Manila Bay.
 Marian Rivera's character (Christina G.) played as the seductive girlfriend tempting Umberto later in the movie.

 He recently played Simon Escalante in TV5's teen series My Driver Sweet Lover.
 Rodriguez appeared in the ABS-CBN's hit drama series Angelito: Batang Ama as a regular.
 In the year 2012, he appeared in the movie The Reunion and in the hit daytime soap Be Careful with My Heart.
 He plays Jeff Macavinta as the father of Aiza Seguerra's character, Cristina Rose's son, Pocholo.

 In 2013, Rodriguez left Be Careful with My Heart then later played one of the leading roles in My Husband's Lover.

 In 2014, he portrayed the role of Lucas Matthew Andrada in the television drama series My Destiny, opposite Carla Abellana, whom he first worked with in My Husband's Lover.
 That year, Rodriguez hostee the local franchise of the German game show Don't Lose the Money.

 In 2015, Rodriguez portrayed Sergio in the second Philippine adaptation of the hit Televisa Mexicanovela Marimar opposite Megan Young.